 An assault is legally defined as an offensive contact.
-An offensive contact is a traffic ticket, class C assault which is up to a $500 fine.
+An offensive contact is a class C assault which is up to a $500 fine.
 Once the offensive contact causes pain it becomes a class A misdemeanor with up to a year in county jail and a $4,000 fine.
 These type of charges can range from slaps in the face to bruising and broken bones.
 It does not matter whether the victim wants to press charges or not.
-The police and district attorney decide if the case gets filed.
-These cases can get filed in normal courts or family violence courts, depending on the county.
+The police and district attorney decide whether to file a case.
+They may file in normal courts or family violence courts, depending on the county.

 Felony assaults involve choking, use of a deadly weapon or serious bodily injury.
 The Texas Penal Code under Section 1.07 (46) defines “serious bodily injury”as: a bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
 These felony charges can range from a third degree (2-10 years in prison) to a first degree (5-99 years in prison).
 These are very serious charges.
-It is critical that a proper case analysis is done and the proper antidote (mitigation to trial) is strategized.
+It is critical to do a proper case analysis and strategize the proper antidote (mitigation to trial).
 Mimi has tried assaults from class C tickets to first degree aggravated assault with a deadly weapon against a public servant.

 There are three levels of assault:

 This class of assault involves no physical injury.
 Class C Misdemeanor.
 Fine up to $500.*

 This class of assault involves physical injury that does not cause serious bodily injury.
 For example, a bruise, a scrape, etc.